f <- function() {

 acct$check()

 #> [1] 120Three closures share a single environment containing one private variable, balance.
-From the outside, acct behaves like an object with methods; from the inside, it’s just functions closing over a shared environment.
+From the outside, acct behaves like an object with methods; from the inside, it is just functions closing over a shared environment.
 Peter Norvig observed that “closures are poor man’s objects, and objects are poor man’s closures.”
 R6 works this way internally: each R6 object is an environment, and its methods are functions whose enclosing environment is that same environment.
+Chapter 24 explores where that equivalence leads.

 Exercises